petuum/tuun/docs/quick_start.rst

   f = lambda x: x[0] ** 4 - x[0] ** 2 + 0.1 * x[0]
   result = tu.minimize_function(f, 20)

+For details on configuring components, see :doc:`this page <../configure>`, and for details on specifying the search space, see :doc:`this page <../search_space>`.

 *************************